PDLT-University-of-York/test-split-site/docs/ultra/images.md

 !!!
 Summary

     Images can be added into Documents in or between chunks of text.
-Images cannot be cropped or resized after being added to a Document, so make sure to add the final version.

 !!! principle "Relevant [VLE site design principles](../ultra/site-design-principles.md)"